 BA, History and Political Science, St. Mary's College of Maryland, 2003

 - Matthew R. Pembleton is an award-winning historian of 20th century America.
 His research revolves around government, U.S. public health and safety, and the relationships between politics and culture, citizen and state, and the U.S. and the world.
 His first book, Containing Addiction (2017), won the 2019 Henry Adams Prize and tells the story of the nation's first drug enforcement agency and the long history of the war on drugs.
 Matt has taught at St. Mary’s College of Maryland, Howard Community College, and American University.
 He is also a Fellow at the DC Policy Center and a history consultant at the National Academies of Sciences, Engineering, and Medicine.
-His work has been featured in a number of peer-reviewed scholarly journals, popular news outlets, and a variety of podcasts and media interviews.
+His work has been featured in a number of peer-reviewed scholarly journals, popular news outlets, podcasts and media interviews.
 He is currently working on a textbook on Drug Use in America for ABC-Clio and several related projects.